QasimKhan5x/image-search-analysis/README.md

 `docker-compose down`

 An issue we are facing with Milvus currently is that if you stop Milvus, subsequent searches after restarting Milvus will take several minutes.
-Therefore, restarting Milvus means following the entire process of creating a Milvus collection from scratch after deleting the `volumes` folder.
+Therefore, after stopping Milvis you should,

+1. Delete the `volumes` folder and the `image_paths.db` file if you have created it
+2. Start Milvus
+3. Create a milvus collection and the sqlite3 database again